KHanghoj/NGSremix/README.md

 # NGSremix
 Estimating relatedness coefficients from admixed populations.
 It can take called genotypes in PLINK format and genotype likelihoods in a beagle format

-The method is implemented in an R package and as a commandline based C++ program embeded in the R package.
+The method is implemented as a C/C++ commandline program.

 # Install